How much do targeted ads know about us?

 This includes things such as your education level, where you live, financial income and status, preferred language, and general lifestyle.
 It can be drilled down into even more detail.
 For example, if the aim is to engage parents, they will likely want to find out what type of parent you are to narrow things down even further.

 As long as the audience is large enough the paying advertiser should be able to identify almost any specific type of interest that matches the goals of their campaign.
 This will be able to identify any apps being used that share data with Facebook, pages liked and commented on, and posts shared on timelines.
-The list of targeted interests include things like ‘Food and Drink’ ‘Entertainment’ ‘Technology’ and so on – each with their own subcategories attached to ensure even more relevancy.
+The list of targeted interests includes things like ‘Food and Drink’ ‘Entertainment’ ‘Technology’ and so on – each with their own subcategories attached to ensure even more relevancy.

 This is all about your intent or behaviour and the way in which you use your device, along with many other variants.
-Much of this information is taken from data collection companies who share with Facebook.
+Much of this information is taken from data collection companies that share with Facebook.
 This will reveal insights about driving habits, what type of vehicle you own, the browsers and gaming consoles you use, where you shop, and what you tend to purchase, while also wanting to know if you’re a homeowner or renter and if you’re likely to move soon.

 This list is far from exhaustive, but it gives you an indication of how much information may be used to target ads to entice an interaction.